I was once asked why I felt that there was a need to be an impact capitalist rather than just a capitalist.

 Unfortunately, most people do not understand the true power of capitalism.
 And while I am currently working on a blog post (maybe a white paper) that explains my evolution toward becoming an impact capitalist, the name was very strategically chosen and the reasons are very well thought out.

-So, after much thought, and in no particular order, here is why I started Impact Capitalist.
-It is because I believe…
+So, after much thought, and in no particular order, here is why we started Impact Capitalist.
+It is because we believe…

 - in the free (and peaceful) exchange of goods and services

 - free market capitalism is the greatest wealth distribution system in all of human history

 - free market capitalism gives us opportunities

 - like faith in Jesus, free market capitalism allows for failure and the chance to start again.
 And again.
 And again.
 And, if necessary, again.

 - crony capitalism is not free market capitalism

 - there are others that want to use their business to make a meaningful difference in the lives of others.

 - it is morally wrong for group A to take from group B and give it to another group, C, while making group B feel guilty for not “giving” more